fal-works/conceptual-model/README.md

-# @fal-works/concept-model-diagram
+# @fal-works/conceptual-model-diagram

-A tiny toolkit for concept modeling.
+A tiny toolkit for conceptual modeling.